zakeetahawi/origin.cmms/cmms/dev-docs/Origin Cmms Nginx proxy setup.md

 ## 5. Restart

-Restart your Docker containers or restart the entire Atlas CMMS host/VM.
+Restart your Docker containers or restart the entire Origin CMMS host/VM.

 ## 6. Test Access